 Even if a client isn’t seeking trauma-informed care, there is benefit from a therapist who is trained in this approach.
 A trauma-informed therapist utilizes therapies that are evidence based, emphasis on safety, and the client having control of their treatment.
 A trauma-informed therapist moves away from “problem” which may lead a client to feel there is something wrong with them, instead the focus is on understanding where their behavior is coming from (or what happened to them).
 A trauma-informed therapist takes a wholeness approach.

 I received my masters in clinical mental health counseling from Oregon State University-Cascades (2020).
 I also hold a bachelors degree in nursing in (1990) and a bachelors in psychology in (1991).
 As a psychiatric nurse, I worked with adolescents and adults having comorbid diagnosis (e.g., addictions, PTSD, complex trauma) in treatment centers.
 What I enjoyed most was the opportunity to work directly with people in a counseling capacity.
 Additional experience includes over 30 years as a yoga practitioner and 10 years as a meditation teacher.
 As a practitioner I wanted to bring what I learned from my yoga practice and meditation (awareness of body and mind) into my counseling therapies.
 I am certified in the trauma-informed approach called Becoming Safely Embodied (BSE), a somatic-based mindfulness approach developed by Dierdre Fay LICSW.
 I am also trained as an EMDR therapist.
-And currently in Janina Fisher’s Trauma-Informed Stabilization Treatment (TIST) Levels 1, 2, and 3.
+I have completed Janina Fisher’s Trauma-Informed Stabilization Treatment (TIST) Levels 1, 2, and 3.
 I’m a certified TIST therapist.
 As a trauma-informed therapist, I combine experiences and training to provide a gentle, safe, and an effective approach for healing trauma, decreasing anxiety, coping with stress, improving self-esteem, and moving through life transitions.

 Tina Hamilton MS, BSN, RN (ret), Professional Counselor Associate

 Website is still under construction.
 Links to blog and additional information coming soon!
 Last updated 3/10/2023